A five day trial is scheduled to begin in April for a 38-year-old man accused of traveling to Wausau to rape a 7th grade girl.

 Their correspondence reportedly began on the free texting app, Kik.
-The teen told detectives from Marathon County, messages from the suspect just appeared in her inbox one day and it's possible he may have found her using the picture sharing social media site, Instagram.
+The teen told detectives messages from Kharb ust appeared in her inbox one day and it's possible he may have found her using the picture sharing social media site, Instagram.

 The two began a friendship over the course of several months.
 The alleged victim told investigators Kharb said he traveled all over the world for work and would be coming to Wausau the end of March.